Dr. Ann Kirschner Named Dean of CUNY Honors College

 The MOUSE Squad students are very curious and want to learn.
 Everyone knows about the MOUSE Squad in this school. read more ›

 – Emmanuel Ourum, CUNY Intern, PS 43 MOUSE Squad

-– Ivan Pereda, MOUSE Squad Member, Baccalaureate School for Global Education
+– Ivan Pereda, MOUSE Corps Fellow and MOUSE Squad Alum, Baccalaureate School for Global Education

 Leadership, pride, self confidence and a sense of responsibility -- this is the impact of the MOUSE Squad program on our students. read more ›